McIntire Botanical Garden Request for Proposal

 6. MBG reserves the right to cancel the contract with the chosen Offeror at any time during the process should the MBG Board determines and decides that it is not satisfied with the services provided or the direction of the design, in which case, MBG will honor the contract with the successful Offeror for services provided up to the point of cancellation.

 7. MBG intends for the RFP process to be fair to all Offerors, but MBG’s ultimate goal is to benefit MBG’s mission; thus, if no qualified or desirable candidates are identified in the initial step of the process, MBG is not required hereunder to select one of the initial Offerors, and may decide to re-issue the RFP to expand the pool of applicants.

 8. All work completed by Offeror, once paid for by MBG, becomes the property of MBG.

-9. The Offeror must, no later than the deadline specified in this solicitation, submit all copies of its proposal by mail in a sealed envelope to:
+9. The Offeror must, no later than 2:00pm January 16th, submit all copies of its proposal by mail in a sealed envelope to:

 McIntire Botanical Garden

 Proposals may not be submitted by fax or email.
 Submitted proposals become the property of the McIntire Botanical Garden upon receipt.

 Sealed proposals will be received until 2:00 p.m.
 EST on January 16th for furnishing the goods/services described herein.
 Proposals received after the announced time and date for receipt will remain unopened.
 No telephoned, faxed, or emailed proposals will be considered.

 VII.
 EVALUATION CRITERIA